-Proxmox VE authentication server
+Proxmox VE Authentication Server

-This is a unix like password store (/etc/pve/priv/shadow.cfg).
-Password are encrypted using the SHA-256 hash method.
-This is the most convenient method for small (or even medium) installations where users do not need access to anything outside of Proxmox VE.
-In this case users are fully managed by Proxmox VE and are able to change their own passwords via the GUI.
+This is a Unix-like password store, which stores hashed passwords in /etc/pve/priv/shadow.cfg.
+Passwords are hashed using the SHA-256 hashing algorithm.
+This is the most convenient realm for small-scale (or even mid-scale) installations, where users do not need access to anything outside of Proxmox VE.
+In this case, users are fully managed by Proxmox VE and are able to change their own passwords via the GUI.